-The University of Akron recognizes credit for military experience based upon recommendations by the Commission on Accreditation of Services of the American Council of Education.
+The University of Akron recognizes credit for military experience based upon recommendations by the Commission on Accreditation of Services of the American Council of Education (ACE).
+In order for credit to be awarded, the student must submit his/her DD214 form.
 Block credit is awarded for Basic Training as well as one credit for physical education.
 Applicability of this credit for a student's degree program will be determined by established University procedures.